 The Barton County Association of Retired School Personnel will meet at 11:30 a.m. on Dec.
 9 at the Club at StoneRidge, 24th and Frey in Great Bend.
 President Rose Kelly will be in charge of the meeting.
 Members are asked to continue to record their hours of volunteer service.

-Preceptor Pi Chapter of Beta Sigma Phi met April 5, at the CPI Annex with Karen Reif as hostess and co-hostess.
-President Brenda Black led the meeting.
+Preceptor Pi Chapter of Beta Sigma Phi met Nov.
+15 at the home of Cindy Meitler, who also served as co-hostess and presented the program.
+President Janis Link led the meeting.

 Progress Club met Nov.
 7 at the home of Darlene Boley with 16 members present.
 Mary Ann Mull and Pat Klusener were co-hostesses.
 Sharon Mauler was a guest.

 The Central Kansas Association of Retired School Personnel met on March 13, at Montana Mike's in Great Bend.
 President Sally O'Connor presided over the meeting.
 There were 41 members present, along with Vermeene Forsberg, KARSP District IV Director.

 The Kansas Authors Club invites "would be" and interested writers to attend their 61h District meeting from 1 to 3:30 p.m. on Saturday, April 23, at the Delos Smith Center, 101 West First Street in Hutchinson.
 The registration fee is $5, to be paid at the meeting.
 This is an opportunity for writers of all kinds to come together and get acquainted and to share their abilities and ideas with one another.
 Refreshments will be served, and door prizes will be given.

 This is the 20th Anniversary for Brain Awareness Week (BAW), which is a global campaign to increase public awareness of the progress and benefits of brain research.
 Every March, BAW unites the efforts of partner organizations worldwide in a celebration of the brain for people of all ages.